ZiweiWangTHU/BiDet/README.md

 We thank the authors of [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) for opening source their wonderful works.
 We thank [daquexian](https://github.com/daquexian) for providing his implementation of Bi-Real-Net.

+## License

+BiDet is released under the MIT License.
+See the LICENSE file for more details.

 ## Contact

 If you have any questions about the code, please contact Ziyi Wu wuzy17@mails.tsinghua.edu.cn